drewdouglass1/JCacheSample/README.md

 //Replace <service-name> with any name of your choosing but service name must have 'XSSimple' as the prefix.
 For example:XSSimple-credentials***
 ```

-# Running The Application (UNDER CONSTRUCTION)
+# Running The Application
- Once you have successfully logged in, let's push the WAR file to your Bluemix account with a Java Buildpack
+ Once you have successfully logged in, let's push the WAR file to your Bluemix account with the Liberty Buildpack (by default)

 ```
-cf push <app name> -p JCacheSample.war -b https://github.com/cloudfoundry/java-buildpack
+cf push <app name> -p JCacheSample.war
 ```

 Next, bind the application to the user-provided service created